Permutize/haha-backend-challenge/README.md

 This repository contains a test task to demonstrate your ability to optimize code.

+## Level 0

+- Tell the interviewer what this code does.

 ## Task Instructions

 - **Goal:** Optimize the project code for maximum performance.